EL-BID/IDB-Lab-Map-LAC-Innovators-Coronavirus/README.md

 [Download](https://el-bid.github.io/IDB-Lab-Map-LAC-Innovators-Coronavirus/)

-That vizualization tool pull the data directly forn the map and use open source libraries to buld an web table, main ones are :
+That vizualization tool pull the data directly from the map and use open source libraries to buld an web table.

+Main Open Source used libraries :

 * https://jquery.com/
 * https://getbootstrap.com/